rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Witch.md

 Most Hexes also gain an additional effect for each other effect you're concentrating on.

-- **Hex: Frail.** The target has -1 Defense, and -1 for each other effect you're concentrating on.
+- **Hex: Frail.** The target has -1 Defense, and -1 for each other effect you're concentrating on. *Descrição:*

 - **Hex: Drain.** Your first ally each turn that hits the target recovers (your Presence mod.)
 HP, +1 for each other effect you're concentrating on.